-Past discriminatory practices like redlining and restrictive covenants have affected housing in the city and the neighborhood of Belle Haven.
+Past discriminatory practices like redlining, predatory lending and restrictive covenants have affected housing in the City and the neighborhood of Belle Haven.
 These practices have contributed to the economic gap between Belle Haven and the rest of Menlo Park with notable differences such as household income, home values, and educational attainment.
+With the significant rise of housing costs, residents of the Belle Haven neighborhood have faced greater displacement pressure over the past three decades.